-5.B.II.
+8.E.
 For Promotion to Full Professor:

-- · Promotion be granted. - Promotion not be granted - 5.C.
-The committee chairperson will submit the list of candidates to the appropriate Dean(s) together with for each candidate a curriculum vitae and the complete dossier, an evaluation of each of the categories identified in the criteria for tenure and promotion, and the department Tenure and Promotion Committee's vote and recommendation by November 15. - 5.D.
+- Promotion be granted. - Promotion be denied. - 8.E.I.
+The committee chairperson will submit the list of candidates to the appropriate Dean(s) together with for each candidate a curriculum vitae and the complete dossier, an evaluation of each of the categories identified in the relevant criteria for tenure and/or promotion, and the department Tenure and Promotion Committee's vote and recommendation by November 15. - 8.E.II.
 Once the appropriate committee has made its recommendation, the chairperson of the committee shall so advise the candidate in writing within two weeks.
 In the case of a recommendation against tenure and/or promotion the written communication will indicate to the candidate how they did not meet the criteria.
-In the case of a deferral of tenure and promotion, the written communication will indicate to the candidate at least in which area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and promotion.
+In the case of a deferral of tenure and/or promotion, the written communication will indicate to the candidate the area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and/or promotion.
 A candidate may at this time submit additional information to the Dean(s) if s/he believes his/her case not to have been adequately represented.
 This is the final time, prior to any appeal processes at which any new information can be added to the file during the entirety of the review process.